Why Curtis?

 Small Student Body

-With enrollment figures around 160, Curtis accepts just enough students to maintain a full symphony orchestra and an opera program, plus select programs in piano, guitar, composition, conducting, and organ; Community Artist Fellows; and a string quartet in residence.
-The admissions process ensures that students rehearse and perform alongside musical peers.
+With an enrollment of around 160, Curtis accepts just enough students to support a full symphony orchestra and opera program, along with select programs in piano, guitar, composition, conducting, and organ.
+The school also includes Community Artist Fellows and a resident string quartet.
+Curtis’ highly selective admissions process ensures that students learn alongside exceptionally talented peers who challenge and inspire them.
+The student body is international, multicultural, and truly one of a kind.

 Individualized Mentorship

-Students receive personalized attention from an extraordinary faculty of approximately 120 top-tier musical artists and highly credentialed classroom teachers.
+Students receive personalized education from an extraordinary faculty of approximately 120 top-tier musical artists and highly credentialed classroom teachers.
+Curtis’ exceptionally low student-faculty ratio of 4:3 further sets it apart from other schools.
 Most students have access to multiple teachers on their major instrument.
 There are no teaching assistants at Curtis.
 Class sizes are small and curricula are tailored to the needs of individual students.

 Learn-By-Doing